selivan/selivan.github.io/_posts/2018-07-27-ipset-save-with-ufw-and-iptables-persistent-and.md

 RequiredBy=ufw.service
 ```

-Now all that's left is to install it:
+Enable our new systemd service unit:

 ```bash
 systemctl daemon-reload
 systemctl enable ipset-persistent.service
 ```

+Now all that's left is to create ipsets you need and save them to `/etc/iptables/ipset`.